dbt-labs/docs.getdbt.com/website/snippets/_sl-partner-links.md

     icon="tableau-software"/>

   <Card
+    title="Microsoft Excel 365 (beta)"
+    link="/docs/cloud-integrations/semantic-layer/excel"
+    body="Unlock how to connect to Microsoft Excel 365 to query metrics and collaborate with your team." icon="excel"/>

+  <Card
     title="Google Sheets"
     link="/docs/cloud-integrations/semantic-layer/gsheets"
     body="Discover how to connect to Google Sheets for querying metrics and collaborating with your team."